 Heck.
 Chaos.
 Covid raging, another lockdown, the dream of a successful vaccine rollout.

 I'm working with Gabriel Prokofiev and the viol consort Fretwork on Albion, a sequence of arrangements (you could call them cover versions, you could call them remixes) of all kinds of British songs and instrumental pieces, from Dunstaple to Purcell to Elgar to Holst to Delia Darbyshire to Napalm Death, and beyond.
 We've asked a group of frisky composers and producers to contribute versions - so far Sarah Dacey, Cevanne Horrocks-Hopayian, Ewan Campbell, Blasio Kavuma, Sally Beamish, Yfat Soul Zisso, Max de Wardener, Genevieve Murphy, Talvin Singh, the Mad Professor.
-At the moment it's an online project (natch), but we're aiming at performances later in the year, probably starting with one at King's Place in November.
+At the moment it's an online project (natch), but we're aiming at performances later in the year, starting with one at King's Place in November.
 There's an introductory video here, made by the excellent Sam Stadlen of Fretwork.

 I've just written a piece C-DanCe (The Society of Strange and Ancient Instruments), a dance of death and life, for four tromba marinas.
 A tromba marina is an instrument with one string which only plays harmonics.
 It sounds like a cross between a trumpet and a chain saw.
 Wonderful.
 The first performance will be at the National Centre for Early Music in York, who knows when.